Jilani Speaks With Iranian FM; Expresses Pakistans Readiness To Work With Iran Based On Trust - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2024) Caretaker Foreign Minister Jalil Abbas Jilani on Friday spoke with his Iranian counterpart Hossein Amir-Abdollahian.

-During the conversation, Jilani expressed Pakistan’s readiness to work with Iran on all issues based on spirit of mutual trust and cooperation, according to the Foreign Office.
+Underscoring the close brotherly relations between Pakistan and Iran, the foreign minister expressed Pakistan’s desire to work with Iran based on spirit of mutual trust and cooperation.

+He stressed that respect for territorial integrity and sovereignty must underpin the cooperation.

+The two foreign ministers agreed that working level cooperation and close coordination on counter-terrorism and other aspects of mutual concern should be strengthened.

 This is the second telephonic interaction between the two foreign ministers this week, as earlier Jilani had received a call from his Iranian counterpart on Wednesday after Iran had violated Pakistan's airspace.